dieterstueken/mills/README.md

 This optimization is currently not realized since the complication of the algorithm is unreasonable.

 One of the first tasks is to find an index function for a score table of given population count.
-This index function gives an index for each possible occupation while all positions which may be converted into each other by a symmetry operation result in the same index.
+This index function defines an index for each possible occupation while all positions which may be converted into each other by a symmetry operation result in the same index.